 Market intelligence gathering should not be just an academic exercise of assembling data.
 Good intelligence finds out what actually drives a market – and how you should approach it.

-(Please read-on, or if you prefer click here for a video on the subject.)
+(Please read-on, or if you prefer, click here for our webinars on the subject.)

 What is market intelligence?

 It involves finding out the things you need to know like import duties, regulations, distribution channels, market size and growth, competition, demographics and local competition – so you can assess market opportunities and the cost of accessing them.

 Gathering this information is usually straightforward and helps you understand how a market operates.
 Perhaps the most part of market research is gathering information about ‘market feel’.
 How will your product or service compete in the environment where you will be doing business?

 What is ‘market feel’ and how do I get it?

 Market feel is a first hand appreciation of how buyers operate, the dynamics of business meetings, what your competitors are doing and potential obstacles to market entry.

 Sound market research will encompass intelligence from people who are streetwise and can convey market knowledge in a practical fashion.
 This includes descriptions of the types of buyers you will meet, how they negotiate, cultural factors in business dealings and a flavor of the market environment.